NoelOsiro/sasapay-sdk/README.md

-# SasaPay Webhook Handler
+# SasaPay Sdk

-This package provides an easy-to-use webhook handler for integrating with the SasaPay API.
+This package provides an easy-to-use Sdk for integrating with the SasaPay API.
 It supports signature verification and event processing in a framework-agnostic way, making it flexible for various environments.

 ## Features

-- Framework-agnostic webhook handler
+- Framework-agnostic Sdk
 - Signature verification for security
 - Callback for event handling
 - Easy integration into any HTTP server